 Chronic obstructive pulmonary disease (COPD) is a lung disease that gets worse over time.
-COPD makes it difficult to move air in and out of the lungs.
-It will make breathing difficult.
-COPD includes:
+It makes it hard to move air in and out of the lungs.
+Forms of COPD include:

 Copyright © Nucleus Medical Media, Inc.